 What Causes Excess Testosterone in Females?

-If you have hirsutism you’ve probably wondered what causes the excess testosterone in your body and even more importantly what you can do about it.
-While it is normal for every woman to have both male and female hormones in her system, a hormonal imbalance can lead to various conditions.
+If you have hirsutism you’ve probably wondered what causes the excess testosterone in your body, and even more importantly, what you can do about it.
+While it is normal for every woman to have both “male” and “female” hormones in her system, a hormonal imbalance can lead to various conditions.
 Hirsutism is one of them.
 Excess testosterone can have many different root causes and symptoms.
-In this article we try to the bottom of the questions “What causes excess testosterone in females?”
+In this article we try answering the question “What causes excess testosterone in females?”

 What is Testosterone?